Reporting fraud and corruption

 What is fraud?

-Fraud is any act with the objective of intentionally misleading another in order to obtain a benefit.
-Fraud involves but it not limited to hiding, falsifying, stealing, misreporting or omitting facts.
+Fraud is any act with the objective of intentionally misleading another to obtain a benefit.
+Fraud involves but it not limited to hiding, falsifying, stealing, misreporting, or omitting facts.
 It is done to obtain a benefit.

-All UNHCR services are free of charge.
+Remember that all UNHCR services are provided free of charge.
 Do not trust anyone or any organization asking you to pay for the services of UNHCR or its partners.
 If money or any other form of favors, including of a sexual nature, is requested from you, you should report it to UNHCR and/or the nearest police station immediately.

 Be aware that any UNHCR services offered to you in exchange for money are fraudulent.
 For genuine information about UNHCR Türkiye work and services, please consult UNHCR’s official websites and/or the Facebook page, which are listed below.